 Here is a small selection of options to look at…

-Picking up a tool kit like this one is nice to have around.
+Picking up a tool kit like this one (Amazon Link Ad) is nice to have around.
 Things like a hammer and pliers are hugely important for getting yourself out of a bad problem.
-I have gotten a tree branch stuck under ATV and having a hammer work great!
+I have gotten a tree branch stuck under ATV and having a hammer works great!

 Everyone has a phone, so it only makes sense to have a way to charge that phone.
 There is a lot of ways to charge your Cell Phone.
-The most popular way is just the basic 12 volt plug charger like this one.
+The most popular way is just the basic 12-volt plug charger like this one (Amazon Link Ad).

 What if you don’t have a 12-volt plug on your ATV?
-Well, there is some options for you.
-What you do is get one of these solar powered chargers that are made to be hooked up to your phone.
+Well, there are some options for you.
+What you do is get one of these solar-powered chargers that are made to be hooked up to your phone.
 The great part of these things is that they don’t require it to be hooked up to the ATV.

-I took the solar charger and I zipped tied it to the machine so that its always facing up.
-As I ride it charges it built-in battery and when I need to I hook my phone up to it to charge it.
+I took the solar charger and I zipped tied it to the machine so that it’s always facing up.
+As I ride it charges its built-in battery and when I need to I hook my phone up to it to charge it.

 The great part is that when you get to your campsite you can remove it and place it anywhere that is sunlight and charge it that way.
 Then at night you just hook your phone up to it and charge your phone.

 Since we’re on the topic of solar chargers I need to bring up the Solar Charger for your ATV.
-This is one those accessories battery manufacturers don’t want you to buy.
-The key to keeping you battery alive for years is to keep it charged.
+This is one of those accessories battery manufacturers don’t want you to buy.
+The key to keeping your battery alive for years is to keep it charged.

-If you don’t drive you ATV constantly the battery will go dead.
+If you don’t drive your ATV constantly the battery will go dead.
 I did a post here about why your battery keeps going dead.

 To keep the battery from going dead you’ll need to keep it charged.
-The best way to do this is either with a battery charger or a solar panel.
+The best way to do this is either with a battery charger (Amazon Link Ad) or a solar panel (Amazon Link Ad).
 If you’re nowhere near a power outlet then a solar panel is the one to get.

 The part I find the most interesting is how cost-effective and better solar panels have gotten over the standard wall chargers I use to buy.
 I prefer using the solar panel because I store my ATV in a Shed where there is no power so the solar charger is the only option I have and it does work great!